tsotnep/yocto-linux/Readme.txt

 Modifying device trees
-    easiest option is to replace generated device tree with yours (you have to use device tree compiler) long term solution will be to modify bitmake to include correct device tree. (not described)
+    * easiest option is to replace generated device tree with yours (you have to use device tree compiler) cd  /home/tsotne/ownCloud/git/yocto/build/tmp/work/zedboard_zynq7-poky-linux-gnueabi/linux-xlnx/4.6-xilinx-v2016.3+gitAUTOINC+0e4e407149-r0/linux-zedboard_zynq7-standard-build/scripts/dtc dtc -I dts -O dtb -o /home/tsotne/ownCloud/git/yocto/new_devicetree.dtb   <file path of dts file you want to compile>

+    * or modify provided device tree like described below (this was not described in video, and have not tested, maybe it gets new device trees from remote sources?) cd /home/tsotne/ownCloud/git/yocto/build/tmp/work-shared/zedboard-zynq7/kernel-source/ cd arch/arm/boot/dts/ cp zynq-zc702.dts zynq-zc702.dts_original vim zynq-zc702.dts
+        //modify as you wish

+    * other long term solution will be to modify bitmake to include correct device tree. (not described in video)

 About kernel version: